marcosvm13/blog/_posts/q-for-functional-programmers.md

 scala> max(3, 2)
 val res0: Int = 3
 ```
+%% 3 max 2 ALSO WORKS, not sure if the implicit class example is
+useful here

 As can be seen, we need to import the `Math` module in order to get such
 functionality.
 This can be extrapolated to many other math operators, which are
 loaded by default in q, mainly because of its bias towards analytics.